-The plant is having a normal PHE condenser with cooling tower arrangement for the 180 HP bchiller.
+The plant has a normal PHE condenser with a cooling tower arrangement for the 180 hp chiller.
 The compressor is running at 40°C condensing temperature and -2°C evaporation temperature.
-As the current system has separate PHE condenser and CT, the auxiliary loads are on the higher side and the water quality can affect the condenser performance due to scaling and fouling.
-This can result in increased power consumption of chiller compressor.
-During the study it was also found that condensing temperature was on the higher side.
+As the current system has a separate PHE condenser and CT, the auxiliary loads are on the higher side, and the water quality can affect the condenser performance due to scaling and fouling.
+This can result in increased power consumption of the chiller compressor.
+During the study, it was also found that the condensing temperature was on the higher side.
 The lower the condensing temperature is, the better the performance of chiller compressor.
 The following table shows the power consumption of existing system: